Miller's Cornfield: Hooker's First Corps Advances

 Confederate casualties were also very high, leading Lawton to deploy the brigade of Brig.
 Gen. Harry T. Hays, popularly known as the Louisiana Tigers, a diverse unit including Irishmen and French Creoles.
 As they charged toward the Cornfield, they suffered devastating Union artillery fire before encountering elements of Hartsuff's brigade under Col. Richard Coulter, who had assumed command after Hartsuff was wounded.
 Lawton's Georgians and Louisianans drove the Union troops out of the Cornfield, but quickly found themselves suppressed by fire from the corn in their front and the woods to the east.
 They managed to escape south to safety, but not before Col. Marcellus Douglass, commanding Lawton's first brigade, was killed.
 Every regimental commander belonging to the Louisiana Tigers was killed or wounded, while the entire brigade suffered a casualty rate of around 61 percent.

 The Iron Brigade under Brig.
-Gen. John Gibbon next entered the Cornfielda under intermittent fire from Confederate skirmishers of the 21st Virginia Infantry Regiment.
+Gen. John Gibbon next entered the Cornfield under intermittent fire from Confederate skirmishers of the 21st Virginia Infantry Regiment.
 The 6th Wisconsin Infantry Regiment became divided as Major Rufus Dawes led several companies slowly through the dense corn on the left, while Colonel Edward S. Bragg guided the remaining companies more quickly along the open ground west of the Hagerstown Pike.
 The difference in terrain caused the regiment to split into two disconnected wings, with visibility and coordination hampered by the tall crops and uneven ground.
 As Bragg's wing reached a rise near the southern edge of the Cornfield, it was struck by a sudden volley from Confederate brigades hidden in the woods to the west.
 Unable to hold their exposed position along the road, Bragg ordered a retreat to a nearby post-and-rail fence at the Cornfield's edge, where the men reformed under cover.